If you purchase an item after clicking a link on this site, we may receive a commission at no extra cost to you. Learn more.

 Because of this, the scent of verbena can be cleaner and much lighter than true lemon.

-This has often earned the verbena plant the name of lemon verbena.
 When the verbena is harvested properly, it produces a light yellow to green oil.
 Verbena oil can be really tricky to produce properly, as it can only really be harvested around the springtime.

 Some people have tried to harvest verbena during the autumn and summer months, however, this results in a subpar verbena oil.